pFransozi/pFransozi.github.io/_posts/2023-04-22-array-theory-algorithms.md

         return nums
 ~~~

-Then, let's precompute the numbers before a given index `i`, prefix_products, and, the numbers after a given index `i`, posfix_products.
+Then, let's precompute the numbers before a given index `i`, prefix_precompute, and, the numbers after a given index `i`, posfix_precompute.
 At end let's build the result based on those two products.

 ~~~ python
 def compute_product(self, nums):